 Jesus absolves you from all of your sins.
 His absolution is not limited by my imperfect judgment or my limited virtues.
 It is He who says, "I absolve you from your sins."
-This fact applies not only to tonight's confession, but to all the times that you have confessed your sins in the past.
+This fact applies not only to today's confession, but to all the times that you have confessed your sins in the past.
 All of your sins are forgiven.
 They are all washed away by the Lamb of God, Who shed His life's blood for us.

 It often happens that the feeling of guilt remains--or comes back like a ghost to haunt us--even after we have confessed our sins and done penance.
+It is a consolation when we feel forgiven and desolation when we don't--but our feelings are often out of order.
 Here, too, the enemy persuades us with a false argument: "If you had any faith, even as small as a mustard seed, you would not feel like this; therefore, your feelings of guilt mean that you are not a faithful Christian."

 Feeling guilty about forgiven sins is a sign of our fallen condition, in which we do not have perfect mastery over our emotions or our thoughts.
 Whenever you feel guilty about old sins, seize the opportunity to make an act of faith, hope, and love in the perfect mercy of the Father, the Son, and the Holy Spirit.
 Remind ("re-mind") yourself of the reality of Jesus' death and resurrection.
 Soak yourself in His merciful love.
 Make an act of spiritual communion, however brief, and remember how much Jesus enjoys forgiving sinners--how much He enjoys giving His love to those who do not deserve His love.
-It is a consolation when we feel forgiven and desolation when we don't--but our feelings are often wrong.